mohamedhabibwork/laravel-oci-driver/docs/API_REFERENCE.md

 # API Reference

+> **Note:** For a summary of currently implemented features and the project roadmap, see the [README](../README.md) or the documentation index.

-Complete API reference for the Laravel OCI Driver package.
+This API reference documents all available methods and options for the Laravel OCI Driver.
+Only features listed in the Implemented Features section are guaranteed to be available.

 ## Table of Contents